Relationship Between Mullineux Involution and the Generalized Regularization: Introduction

 The theorem is proved combinatorially in Section 3 by analyzing the Young diagrams.
-We completely characterize the shape of the partitions satisfying the inequalities in Equation \eqref{equation: shallow}.
+The proof follows after completely characterizing the shape of the partitions satisfying the inequalities in Equation \eqref{equation: shallow}.

-This paper begins a series of papers aiming to interpret the Mullineux map and the generalized regularization in different aspects, both combinatorial and representation-theoretic, with the final goal of solving Bezrukavnikov's conjecture.
 The rest of the paper is organized as follows.
-Section 2 is an overview of preliminaries.
-In Section 3, we present a detailed description of partitions satisfying the conditions in Theorem \ref{theorem generalizing BOX} and then prove Theorem \ref{theorem generalizing BOX}.
-In the last section, we conjecture the reverse direction of the main theorem when the two parameters $a$ and $b$ are co-prime and provide another conjecture which is an analogue of Fayers' theorem in \cite{fayers2008regularisation}.
+Section 2 is an overview of combinatorics involved.
+Section 3 presents a detailed description of partitions satisfying the conditions in Theorem \ref{theorem generalizing BOX} and concludes with the proof Theorem \ref{theorem generalizing BOX}.
+Section 4 first recalls the basic facts about Iwahori-Hecke algebras that motivates the representation-theoretic significance of the main result.
+The section concludes with conjectures regarding the converse of Theorem \ref{theorem generalizing BOX} and a generalization of Fayers's main theorem from \cite{fayers2008regularisation}.

-{\bf Acknowledgements.} The authors would like to thank Roman Bezrukavnikov and Richard Stanley for useful conversations and comments and would like to thank Panagiotis Dimakis for discussions and carefully proofreading the manuscript.
-The first author would also like to thank the MIT-PRIMES program for facilitating a part of this research.
+{\bf Acknowledgements.} The authors thank Roman Bezrukavnikov and Richard Stanley for useful conversations and comments.
+They would also like to thank Panagiotis Dimakis for discussions and proofreadings of the manuscript.
+The first author is grateful to the MIT-PRIMES program for facilitating a part of this research.